dasha-samples/dasha-doc-examples/Integrations/Voice-For-External-Web-Chat/README.md

 <!-- ## Implementation details

+The mock of external service is implemented as an http-server in `external-service.js`.
+The server provides methods for getting simple html pages with chatboxes and the api to control the conversation.

 There is a mocked external service (`external-service.js`) that imitates the work of some NLU and Dialogue model as independent service.

 The Dasha is used as a provider for stt, tts and all other necessary services.